from typing import Tuple

 def get_predictions(model, samples, X, mask, fill_value, key):

-= jax.vmap(apply_fn, in_axes=(0, None), out_axes=0)
+vectorized_apply = jax.vmap(apply_fn, in_axes=(0, None), out_axes=0)

-vectorized_apply = vectorized_apply(samples, X)
+z = vectorized_apply(samples, X)

-z = tfd.Bernoulli(logits=z).sample(seed=key)
+predictions = tfd.Bernoulli(logits=z).sample(seed=key)

-predictions = jnp.broadcast_to(
+mask_reshaped = jnp.broadcast_to(

-mask_reshaped =-1).reshape(mask.shape[0], mask.shape[1], 1), predictions.shape
+jnp.mean(mask, axis=-1).reshape(mask.shape[0], mask.shape[1], 1), predictions.shape

-)= jnp.where(mask_reshaped == fill_value, jnp.nan, predictions)
+predictions = jnp.where(mask_reshaped == fill_value, jnp.nan, predictions)

 def get_mean_predictions(predictions, threshold=0.5):